BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 The player must kill specified amount of mobs You must specify mob type first and then amount.
 You can find possible mob types here: [mob types](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html).
 Additionally you can specify names for mobs with `name:Uber_Zombie`, so only killing properly named mobs counts.
 All `_` are replaced with spaces, so in this example you would have to kill 5 zombies with "Uber Zombie" above their heads.
 You can also specify `notify` keyword to display messages to the player each time he kills a mob, optionally with the notification interval after colon.
 If you want to accept only mobs marked with `spawn` event, use `marked:` argument followed by the keyword used in that event.

 This objective also has two properties, `amount` and `left`.
-Amount is current amount of killed mobs, left is amount needed to complete the objective.
+Amount is the current amount of killed mobs, left is amount needed to complete the objective.

 !!! example
     ```YAML